mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/validating-admission-policies.md

 error: failed to create deployment: deployments.apps "nginx" is forbidden: ValidatingAdmissionPolicy 'max-replicas-deployments' with binding 'max-replicas-deployments' denied request: failed expression: object.spec.replicas <= 3
 ```

 So that's for new admission requests, but what about our existing app we previously deployed?
 Interestingly, there is nothing telling me that my existing resources are not compliant, I'm a bit disappointed here, I used to do `kubectl get constraints` and see the violations raised by Gatekeeper.
 I think that's a miss here, let's see if in the future it will be supported.
+Nonetheless, `kubectl rollout restart deployments sample-app -n sample-app` or `kubectl scale deployment sample-app --replicas 6 -n sample-app` for example will fail, like expected.

 ## Pass parameters to a policy